sanger-tol/genomeassembly/README.md

 ## Pipeline summary

+The pipeline is designed to be very flexible and nearly all stages of the pipeline are optional, allowing flexible specification of genome assemblies.

 1. If FastK databases and coverage information information are not provided, the pipeline first builds these and estimates the genome coverage using [genomescope2](https://github.com/tbenavi1/genomescope2.0).
 2. Assembles the provided long reads using [hifiasm](https://hifiasm.readthedocs.io), optionally producing hic-phased or trio-binned assemblies.
+ONT reads are supported for both primary assembly and as ultra-long reads.
 3. (optional) Purges retained haplotigs from the assembly using [purge_dups](https://github.com/dfguan/purge_dups).
-4. (optional) Polishes the combined assembly using Illumina 10X reads with [Longranger](https://support.10xgenomics.com/genome-exome/software/pipelines/latest/what-is-long-ranger) and [Freebayes](https://github.com/freebayes/freebayes)
+4. (optional) Polishes the combined assembly using Illumina 10X reads with [Longranger](https://support.10xgenomics.com/genome-exome/software/pipelines/latest/what-is-long-ranger) and [Freebayes](https://github.com/freebayes/freebayes).
+This feature is retained for re-production of old ToL assemblies and is not well-tested.
-5. Maps Hi-C reads to each assembly using [bwamem2](https://github.com/bwa-mem2/bwa-mem2) or [minimap2](https://github.com/lh3/minimap2/).
-6. Scaffolds each assembly using long-range Hi-C interactions using [YaHS](https://github.com/c-zhou/yahs).
+5. (optional) Maps Hi-C reads to each assembly using [bwamem2](https://github.com/bwa-mem2/bwa-mem2) or [minimap2](https://github.com/lh3/minimap2/), and scaffolds them using these long-range Hi-C interactions with [YaHS](https://github.com/c-zhou/yahs).
 7. Produces numerical statistics for each assembly at each stage of the pipeline using [GFASTATS](https://github.com/vgl-hub/gfastats) (assembly statiscics), [BUSCO](https://busco.ezlab.org/) (single-copy ortholog statistics), and [MERQURY.FK](https://github.com/thegenemyers/MERQURY.FK) (QV and kmer-completeness).
-8. Assembles organelles using de-novo assembly [oatk](https://github.com/c-zhou/oatk) and reference-based assembly [MitoHiFi](https://github.com/marcelauliano/MitoHiFi).
+8. (optional) Assembles organellar genomes (mitochondrion and chloroplast) using the de-novo assembler [oatk](https://github.com/c-zhou/oatk), and the reference-based assembler [MitoHiFi](https://github.com/marcelauliano/MitoHiFi).

 ## Usage